Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Perks

-Rangers have access to perks that add new items to their Survival Toolkit.
+Rangers have access to perks that add new items to their _Survival Toolkit_.

 | Attribute | Perk                 | Requirement | Description                                                                              |
 | --------- | -------------------- | ----------- | ---------------------------------------------------------------------------------------- |